 Diagnóstico de Papiledema

-Your doctor will first perform a complete physical examination to monitor your general health and detect any other symptoms.
+Your doctor will first perform a complete physical examination to monitor your general health and detect other symptoms.
 Your doctor is likely to examine your field of vision by moving your hands back and forth beyond your eyes to see where your blind spots are.

 If your optic disc, which is at the end of the optic nerve, looks abnormally blurry or too high.
 Your doctor may also see blood spots in your eye if you have this condition and diagnose papilledema.